 }

 }Top-level usage fields reflect executor tokens only.
 Advisor tokens are not rolled into the top-level totals because they are billed at a different rate.
-Iterations with type: "advisor_message" are billed at the advisor model's rates; iterations with type: "message" are billed at the executor model's rates.
+Iterations with type: "advisor_message" are billed at the advisor model's rates, and iterations with type: "message" are billed at the executor model's rates.

 The top-level max_tokens applies to executor output only.
 It does not bound advisor sub-inference tokens.
+To cap advisor output directly, set max_tokens on the tool definition.
 The advisor's tokens also do not draw from any task budget applied to the executor.

 There are two independent caching layers.

 The advisor_tool_result block is cacheable like any other content block.
-A cache_control breakpoint placed after it on a subsequent turn will hit.
+A cache_control breakpoint placed after it on a subsequent turn hits.
 The executor's prompt always contains the plaintext advice regardless of whether your client received text or encrypted_content, so caching behavior is identical for both result variants.

 Set caching on the tool definition to enable prompt caching for the advisor's own transcript across calls within the same conversation: